Alex3397/every-new-manjaro-setup-config/README.md

 Start nginx and check status.
 If you get any errors it is most likely to be due to incorrect configuration data in `/etc/nginx/nginx.conf`.

 That's all for today folks.
 More updates will come soon.
-Code on.
+The code must go on.